 ISUOG, its members and partners, have the passion and connections to drive global discussions that implement change and improve detection rates.

-As part of the Every little heart matters campaign we are curating a library of free educational resources, supported by our partnering societies and industry partners, to enhance the knowledge of healthcare professionals in the field.
+As part of the Every Little Heart Matters campaign we are curating a library of free educational resources, supported by our partnering societies and industry partners, to enhance the knowledge of healthcare professionals in the field.

-It’s early days for the campaign and ISUOG already has a wealth of resources that we have made freely available.
 We will be adding to these as the campaign develops.

 Click the images above to download your free Fetal cardiac screening checklist poster, pocket guide and handbook, all developed by fetal cardiac specialist, ISUOG Trustee and campaign supporter, Prof. Simon Meagher.